Mujjjtaba/Password-Strength-Classification/README.md

-# 🔐 Password Strength Classification – Streamlit App
+# 🔐 Password Strength Classifier – Streamlit App

 This is a web-based machine learning app that classifies the strength of a password as **Weak**, **Moderate**, or **Strong**.